Space and Movement

-With an understanding of the basics of one's traits, how they are rated in comparison to others, and how to perform actions with them, it is time to start applying this knowledge to the world around your character.
-All of the action in the 4C System: Edition 13 game takes place in a grand multiverse of possibility, a multiverse being defined as a multitude of dimensions.
-In fact, Edition 13 of the 4C System rules recognizes seven physical dimensions: three of space, three of time, and a seventh - the last of which has very strange aspects, indeed.
+With an understanding of one's traits, how they compare to others, and how to perform actions with them, it is time to start applying this knowledge to the world around your character.
+All of the action in the 4C System: Edition 13 game takes place in a grand multiverse of possibility, a multiverse being defined as a multitude of universes.

+Furthermore, Edition 13 of the 4C System rules recognizes seven physical dimensions: three of space, three of time, and a seventh - the last of which has very strange aspects, indeed.
 Navigating these seven dimensions can be tricky, but luckily for us the three dimensions of space are the easiest to recognize and cross, and there are all manner of ways to get from point A to point B available to a character.

 The simplest of which, naturally, involves walking there.